bkiers/antlr4-csv-demo/README.md

 ## ANTLR 4 CSV Demo

-A small demo project that demonstrates how to use ANTLR 4 to parse a CSV file and return the contents as a 2 dimension list of strings (in Java).
+A small demo project that demonstrates how to use ANTLR 4 to parse a CSV file and return the contents as a 2 dimension list of strings (in Java) as demonstrated in the [ANTLR 3 tutorial posted here](http://bkiers.blogspot.nl/2011/03/2-introduction-to-antlr.html).

 To run the Main class: